digitaldomain/QtPyConvert/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/DigitalDomain/QtPyConvert/blob/master/LICENSE) file for details
+This project is licensed under a modified Apache 2.0 license - see the [LICENSE](https://github.com/DigitalDomain/QtPyConvert/blob/master/LICENSE) file for details

 ### Acknowledgments